Unidata/MetPy/docs/devel/benchmarking.rst

-As part of the continuous integration workflow of MetPy, a GitHub Action has been implemented which uses the ``asv continous`` command to automatically use asv to benchmark the PR's SHA versus the current main branch.
+As part of the continuous integration workflow of MetPy, a GitHub Action has been implemented which uses the ``asv continuous`` command to automatically use asv to benchmark the PR's SHA versus the current main branch.
 This comparative benchmark is only done when the pull request is labeled ``benchmark`` by a MetPy maintainer.
 This is because the check takes about 10 minutes and is not necessary for every pull request, only those that change the calc